mrhm-dev/full-stack-army/timestamp/Class - 20.md

 0:00 – Class start
 02:08 – Question and answer
 09:57 – Mongodb setup and discussion
-10:37 – ORM discussion(Object Relational Maping)
+10:37 – ORM discussion(Object Relational Mapping)
 14:15 – Database discussion
 16:52 – Docker install and download and use discussion 26:32 – Mongodb discussion